danth/pathfinder.vim/README.md

 Cap the number of surrounding lines explored (see above) to a maximum value.
 As usual, this can be disabled by making it negative. *Default: 10*

+#### `PathfinderPopup`
+This highlight group sets the style of the popup window used for suggestions.

 #### `g:pf_server_communication_file`
 Internal variable set automatically when launching the server Vim.
 **Do not set this manually, it will break everything.**